ByteTools Logo

 1. API Key Protection & Secrets Management

 In January 2024, a developer accidentally committed an OpenAI API key to a public GitHub repository.
-Within 4 hours, the key was discovered by automated scrapers and used to generate $87,000 in API charges.
-This scenario is completely preventable.
+The key was discovered by automated scrapers and used to generate fraudulent API charges.
+This scenario is preventable.

 Recommended Secrets Management Architecture